Whiteknight/whiteknight.github.com/drafts/rosella_event.md

 considered to have a beneficial effect in terms of improving long-term software maintainability.

+[publish/subscribe]:

 Event works by exposing a `Rosella.Event` object.
 This Event object maintains a list of subscribers which can be notified when the Event is raised.
 The big benefit here is anonymity: The component raising the Event does not know about who will be receiving it.
 The components receiving the Event do not know where it was sent from.
-The code raising the Event doesn't need to know any of the details about who is recieving the event, and doesn't even need to know if anybody is listening at all!
+The code raising the Event doesn't need to know any of the details about who is receiving the event, and doesn't even need to know if anybody is listening at all!

+Keeping track of all events in the `Rosella.EventManager` object.
+EventManager keeps a list of events by name, and helps to manage all the necessary details.
+Where Event implements much of the publish/subscribe logic, EventManager provides the friendly and usable interface.
+You can use Event directly if you want to, but EventManager is more likely the way to go.

-Let's look at an example of an IRC client with pluggins.
+Let's look at an example of an IRC client with plug-ins.
 We have a Listener object reading in data from the server, and passing those commands to various other components and widgets.
 Here's a partial implementation of an IRCListener class which takes in command lines (probably from a socket reader